kodecocodes/i9t/app-thinning/app-thinning.markdown

 Now run your application.
 Select **Los Angeles** as the overlay and observe what happens.
 The app now downloads content on demand, then displays the overlay and adjusts the map when completed.

 >**Note**: When your app is live in the App Store, it'll download these resources from there.
 However, to achieve the same effect while developing, Xcode makes a local network request from your device (or simulator) to your computer to download the ODR.
 This means that if you're testing your application and you turn your computer off, ODR will fail to work.
-It also means transfer time is drastically less when compared to what a user would see for assets housed on the store.
+It also means transfer time is significantly less when compared to what a user would see for assets housed on the store.

 ## Make it download faster